Table of Contents

-With the twist push ups, the only tricky part is your foot position, in that you want to have your feet wide enough apart so that when you rotate, you’re able to go onto the inside and also the outside of each foot without them getting in each other’s way.
+The tricky part of the twist push up exercise is your foot position.
+You want your feet wide enough apart so that when you rotate, you’re able to go onto the inside and also the outside of each foot without them getting in each other’s way.

 The twist push ups is done once you’ve mastered your floor push ups.